 When Should You Worry if Your Child is Not Talking?

-There aren’t cut and dry numbers where a child that is x months old should be able to say amount of numbers of words and sentences.
+There aren’t cut and dry numbers where a child that is x months old should be able to say y amount of numbers of words and sentences.

 There are, though, certain guidelines that give numbers of words that children will typically be able to say at certain ages.